-Join Zoom Meeting January 6, 2021, Strategic Seed Reserve Phase II, Operational and Implementation
+Strategic Seed Reserve Phase II Kickoff: Operational & Implementation Plan

 A collaborative effort to improve ecological outcomes through increased quantity and diversity of native plant materials along Colorado’s Front Range.

 Why Do We Need A Strategic Seed Reserve?

 Wildfires and floods pose some of the greatest threats to watersheds, life, and property along the Front Range of Colorado.
 However, the necessary quantity and diversity of seeds necessary to adequately restore our watersheds and create resilient landscapes following a disaster has been a challenge to provide in the short window of recovery following fires and floods.
 At the same time, the intensity and frequency of fires and floods is expected to grow over time in the Front Range.

 The demand for ecotypic (i.e., locally adapted native plants) and for a greater diversity of native plant materials in our region is difficult to address by private industry or other traditional means due to the lack of unified and consistent demand.

 Furthermore, the plant materials required to adequately restore watersheds and floodplains following a large-scale fire or flood are often unavailable, economically impractical, or do not always address the diverse needs of land managers.

 Some plant materials concerns expressed by land management agencies during post-fire & flood recovery efforts include:

 - Lack of a greater diversity of native seed and nursery stock needed to stabilize slopes and re-vegetate floodplains while providing greater ecosystem benefits;